Find a Therapist who meets your needs.

 Please do not attend our clinics if you have: Tested positive for COVID-19, have been asked to quarantine or if you have any of the following symptoms: Fever, Cough, Sore Throat, Shortness of Breath, Loss of Taste or Smell, Runny Nose, Nausea and Vomiting, Muscle Aches and Pains.

-Is Counselling covered by Medicare?
+Will my therapy be covered by Medicare?

 Do I have to prepare before going to therapy or bring a child to therapy?